Bikatr7/Kudasai/README.md

 **Kaiseki**<a name="kaiseki"></a>

 Kaiseki is the DeepL translation module, it is used to translate Japanese to English.
-It is flawed and not very accurate compared to Kijiku although plans are in place to develop a better version *eventually*.
-See kansei.py for more information on this.
+It is *flawed* and not very accurate compared to Kijiku although it is still useful for some things.

 Kaiseki is effectively deprecated and is only maintained.
-Do not expect any updates to it other than bug fixes.
+Do not expect any updates to it anytime soon other than bug fixes or compatibility updates.

 Please note an API key is required for Kaiseki to work, you can get one here: https://www.deepl.com/pro#developer.